rohit-710/collecti-craft-frame/README.md

 # Collecti-Craft Frame

-## This a Frame on Base to Mint NFTs
+## This a Frame on Base to Mint Dynamic NFTs

 This is a Farcaster Frame that allows your Farcaster users to mint an NFT on the Base directly to their email address.
 A custodial wallet is generated for the user the moment they enter their email address.
 The mint is fully gasless and provides a native Web 2 experience.